-Dr. Deborah Sturpe joined the faculty at the University of New England College of Pharmacy as an Associate Clinical Professor in 2014.
+Dr. Deborah Sturpe joined the University of New England College of Pharmacy as an Associate Clinical Professor in 2014.
 She is a PharmD graduate of the University of North Carolina at Chapel Hill Eshelman School of Pharmacy.
 She completed a general pharmacy practice residency at the University of Mississippi Medical Center and a family medicine specialty residency at St. John's Mercy Medical Center / St. Louis College of Pharmacy.
-She became a faculty member at the University of Maryland School of Pharmacy in 2002, and later earned a Masters of Arts in Instructional Systems Development from the University of Maryland Baltimore County.
+She later earned a Masters of Arts in Instructional Systems Development from the University of Maryland Baltimore County.
+Dr. Sturpe was previously on faculty at the University of Maryland School of Pharmacy.
 During her 12 years at Maryland, Dr. Sturpe was closely involved with many of the School's curricular and assessment endeavors, including the integration of standardized patients and objective structured teaching examinations throughout the entire curriculum.
-Dr. Sturpe also served as director of Maryland's Instructional Design and Evaluation Fellowship - a 2-year post-residency program designed to better prepare pharmacists for careers in academia through intenstive training in teaching and the scholarship of teaching and learning .
+Dr. Sturpe also served as director of Maryland's Instructional Design and Evaluation Fellowship - a 2-year post-residency training program designed to better prepare pharmacists for careers in academia through intensive training in teaching and the scholarship of teaching and learning.
 Dr. Sturpe has practiced in numerous ambulatory care practices throughout her career, including general practice, student health, and anticoagulation settings.
-She is a site team member for the Accrediation Council of Pharmaceutical Education and actively involved with numerous committees at the American Association of Colleges of Pharmacy.
+She is a site team member for the Accreditation Council of Pharmaceutical Education and actively involved with numerous committees at the American Association of Colleges of Pharmacy.

 Doctor of Pharmacy